Mortgage rates sink to new 3-year lows on weak manufacturing data

 After holding steady for a month, mortgage rates plunged to their lowest levels in nearly three years this week.

-According to the latest data released Thursday by Freddie Mac, the 30-year fixed-rate average tumbled to 3.49% with an average 0.5 point.
-(Points are fees paid to a lender equal to 1% of the loan amount and are in addition to the interest rate.)
-It was 3.58% a week ago and 4.54% a year ago.
+According to the latest data released Thursday by Freddie Mac, the 30-year fixed-rate average tumbled to 3.49 percent with an average 0.5 point.
+(Points are fees paid to a lender equal to 1 percent of the loan amount and are in addition to the interest rate.)
+It was 3.58 percent a week ago and 4.54 percent a year ago.
 In less than a year, the 30-year fixed rate has fallen more than 125 basis points.
 (A basis point is 0.01 percentage point.)
-It was 4.75% in December.
+It was 4.75 percent in December.

 “Mortgage rates fell further over the last seven days, reaching fresh three-year lows after manufacturing data confirmed that uncertainty around the globe is directly affecting the U.S. economy,” said Matthew Speakman, a Zillow economist.